Colleen Houck: Personal life

 Colleen is a member of The Church of Jesus Christ of Latter Day Saints.
 She served an eighteen month, American sign language mission in Riverside, California for The Church and then later married in the Salt Lake Temple in 1994.
 With her experience in sign language she became an ASL interpreter for seventeen years.
 After the success of the first two "Tiger's Curse" books, Colleen put down full time interpreting and became a full time writer instead.
 Colleen has lived in Arizona, Idaho, Utah, California, and North Carolina and is now currently resides in Salem, Oregon with her husband.

 Writing history and motivation

 Colleen currently has published eleven books with one more, "Terraformer" on the way (as of March 2021).
-Colleen was inspired by the writers: JK Rowling and Stephanie Myers, as they were both ordinary people without any specific education for writing and publishing.
+Colleen was inspired by the writers J. K. Rowling and Stephenie Meyer, as they were both ordinary people without any specific education for writing and publishing.
 Colleen decided to start writing and then self published Tiger's Curse and Tiger's Quest which then gained traction on Amazon's eBook best-seller list and was picked up by Sterling Publishers.